 Do you remember the browser wars?
 No, not Star Wars, the browser wars.
 In the prehistoric era of the Web we had Netscape Navigators which guided us through the World Wide Wait.
 Netscape 2, 3 and 4 were the dominant browsers back then.
 Then Microsoft made the situation more difficult by gaining market share.

-Believe it or not but at a certain point the Internet Explorer was the best browser to use, Netscape failed to fulfill both Internet users’ and web developers’ needs.
+Believe it or not but at a certain point the Internet Explorer was the best browser to use.
+Netscape failed to fulfil both Internet users’ and web developers’ needs.

 Thus Netscape 6 (there never was a 5) was built from scratch.
 Firefox is what came out of it in the end, so it was a happy ending, unless it was no ending at all!
 Now Google wants to go to war again with a proprietary browser!

 Google Chrome is a bad idea for many reasons, at least 7:

 - Proprietary: In case you think the Microsoft monopoly sucks don’t you think that a Google monopoly does suck as well?
 It might be partly open source, but Google Chrome won’t be another Firefox, you can bet.
 Google is the Microsoft of the Web.
 It won’t be friendly forever.
 Just ask the Chinese.

 - Privacy: Google knows what you search (Google search), what messages you read (Gmail), what people visit a site (Google Analytics), what sites you visit (Google toolbar, lifetime Google cookies, DoubleClick tracking cookies) etc. but there still are some unknowns, from time to time.
 With a Google browser you can’t hide anything anymore.

 - Ads: Firefox, Opera and even Internet Explorer come with either built in or easily added Google ad blockers.
 A Google browser is basically a Google Ads feeding machine.